 Work for the US Army Corps of Engineers!

-Located in Concord, MA at the New England District of the US Army Corps of Engineers, the Risk and Decision Science Team of the Engineer Research and Development Center’s Environmental Laboratory provides hands-on experience through permanent full-time positions applying techniques from risk & decision science to topic areas in civil, environmental, and water resources engineering, management, planning, and restoration, as well as projects in energy, emerging materials, military support, and homeland security.
-Our team provides unique opportunities to participate in high-impact basic research on cutting-edge issues and mission-critical applied research addressing national challenges.
+Located in Concord, MA at the New England District of the US Army Corps of Engineers, the Risk and Decision Science Team of the Engineer Research and Development Center’s Environmental Laboratory provides hands-on experience through permanent full-time positions applying techniques from risk & decision science to topic areas in civil, environmental, and water resources engineering, management, planning, and restoration, health policy research and reporting, science and technology policy as well as projects in energy, emerging materials, military support, and homeland security.
+Our multidisciplinary team provides unique opportunities to participate in high-impact basic research on cutting-edge issues and mission-critical applied research addressing national challenges.

 Recent projects that employees have had the opportunity to work on include:

-- Data analytics and tool development for the COVID-19 response in FEMA Region-1
+● Federal loan and vaccine equity during the COVID-19 response in FEMA Region-1

 Our work on these projects typically entails basic and applied research in the following areas: